renaatd/fir-cpp/README.md

 cmake --build build
 ctest --test-dir build
 ```
+See also the folder speed/ for some speed tests.

 # references
 - [SciPy signal.firls](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.firls.html) - Python implementation for type I FIR filters, used as basis for this implementation.
 - [unofficial Octave firls by Ionescu Vlad](https://savannah.gnu.org/bugs/?func=detailitem&item_id=51310) - Octave implementation for type I-IV FIR filters, used for validation of this implementation.
 Not (yet) part of Octave.
 - [Eigen](https://eigen.tuxfamily.org/) - C++ template library for matrix manipulations. fir-cpp uses the complete orthogonal decomposition to solve the equations.
 Compile time dependency.
 - [KISS FFT by Mark Borgerding](https://github.com/mborgerding/kissfft) - C/C++ library for FFT calculation, used for calculating efficiently the frequency response.
-Relevant source files have been copied in this project.
+Some source files from release 131.1.0 have been copied in this project.
 See the folder kissfft.

 SciPy signal.firls and Octave firls both refer to the following article for a description of the algorithm:
 - Ivan Selesnick, Linear-Phase Fir Filter Design By Least Squares.
 OpenStax CNX.
 Aug 9, 2005